Passionate Advocacy. PRACTICAL Solutions.

 Josephine, on a daily basis, represents continuing care service providers, hospitals and health care providers in collection, asset recovery and compliance matters in Supreme Court, Surrogate's Court, Bankruptcy Court and before administrative agencies.
-Josephine regularly handles litigation in cases involving creditor's rights, commercial/business disputes, contract disputes, fraudulent conveyances, fraud, estate administration, employment discrimination, non-compete and unfair competition matters and construction matters, as well as post-judgment enforcement.
+Josephine regularly handles litigation in cases involving creditor's rights, commercial/business disputes, contract disputes, fraudulent conveyances, fraud, estate administration, guardianship, employment discrimination, non-compete and unfair competition matters and construction matters, as well as post-judgment enforcement.
 She has successfully conducted non-jury trials, hearings and appeals in different forums.
 Josephine has handled cases throughout New York State, from Downstate counties to Onondaga, Cortland, Broome, Oswego, Madison, Jefferson, Oneida, Cayuga, Otsego, Chenango, Herkimer, Lewis, St. Lawrence, Franklin, Broome, Chemung, Montgomery, Ontario, Monroe and Erie counties.
 Josephine is a Part 36 fiduciary who is eligible to serve as a guardian, counsel to a guardian, counsel to an alleged incapacitated person, court evaluator, referee, and counsel to a receiver in Onondaga, Cortland, Chenango, Madison, Cayuga and Oswego Counties.

 Before starting her own firm, Josephine was a shareholder (owner) of mid-size law firm in Syracuse and Watertown, New York, the chair of its Continuing Care Service Practice Group and a member of its Commercial Litigation and Financial Restructuring Practice Groups.
 Josephine clerked for and interned for United States Bankruptcy Court judges for the Southern District of New York (Honorable Adlai S. Hardin, Jr., White Plains and Honorable Burton R. Lifland, Manhattan) before relocating to Upstate New York.

 Josephine was born and raised in Taipei, Taiwan, and came to America with her family to pursue her American dreams when she was fourteen.
-She attended and graduated from schools in Honolulu, Hawaii, Denver, Colorado, Cambridge, Massachusetts, and New York City and studied abroad in Cambridge, U.K.
+She attended and graduated from schools in Honolulu, Hawaii (McKinley High School, '89), Denver, Colorado (University of Denver, B.A.
+'92), Cambridge, Massachusetts (Harvard University, Divinity School, M.T.S.
+'94), and New York City (St. John's University, School of Law, J.D.
+'98) and studied abroad in Cambridge, U.K. (Gonville & Caius College, Cambridge University).

 Josephine is admitted to practice law in New York State and all federal district and bankruptcy courts in New York State, and in the Commonwealth of Pennsylvania.
 She is fluent in Mandarin Chinese.